Dairy-Free Banana Almond Smoothie for First Trimester (High-Protein!)

 Share

-The Dairy-Free Banana Almond Smoothie was born on one of those mornings when I knew I needed protein... but I wanted a banana smoothie (again).
+The Dairy-Free Banana Almond Smoothie came from a morning when I knew I needed protein... but I wanted a banana smoothie (again).

 Except I was tired of the same thin, sugary version that never actually kept me full.

-So I did what early pregnancy teaches you to do: adjust gently.
+So I did what early pregnancy teaches you to do: adjust.

 Why This Pregnancy Banana Almond Smoothie Recipe for First Trimester Moms Works